dcmri/dcmri/docs/source/user_guide/tissues/liver.rst

   A diagram of the indicator transport into and out of the liver compartments, showing their inputs and outputs.
 The free model parameters are shown in red.
+  A plasma compartment recieves inflow of plasma from the hepatic artery (*Fa*) and the portal vein (*Fv*), which collects venous blood that has passed through the gut.
+The plasma exchanges indicator with the liver's interstitium with a bi-directional exchange rate (*PS*).
+The interstitium exchanges with the hepatocytes which evacuate indicator to the gall bladder.
+  Any indicator that is not evacuated in this way will be cleared from the plasma compartment through the venous outlet.

 All models currently implemented in ``dcmri`` assume that the hepatic artery